basharfarid77/Landscapes-Prediction/README.md

 ## Other Information

-You can find all the guided steps in Model_Research.ipynb file where all steps are properly documented
+You can find all the guided steps in Model_Research.ipynb file where all steps are properly documented.

-Also, if you want to train the model, one can run model_build.py file.
-Make sure to uncomment the last line to save the model in pkl file format.
+Also, if you want to train the model, you can run model_build.py file.
+Make sure to uncomment last line to save the model in pkl file format.

+## Further Enhancement

+The performance of the model can be further improved if imbalance of dataset is reduced.
+Also if size of total dataset can be increased, we can see further increase in accuracy of model.
+Also, K-cross validation and Data Augmentation can also be implemented to improve accuracy of the model.